Commensurability oscillations in the Hall resistance of unidirectional lateral superlattices: Introduction

 \section{Introduction}

-Commensurability oscillations (CO) have been arguably one of the best-known magnetoresistance phenomena in mesoscopic systems since their discovery in 1989 \cite{Weiss89,Winkler89}.
+Commensurability oscillations (CO), also known as Weiss oscillations, have been arguably one of the best-known magnetoresistance phenomena in mesoscopic systems since their discovery in 1989 \cite{Weiss89,Winkler89}.
 They were uncovered in a unidirectional lateral superlattice (ULSL), a two-dimensional electron gas (2DEG) subjected to a weak one-dimensional (1D) periodic modulation $V(x)$ of the electrostatic potential.
 The most prominent oscillations were observed in the magnetoresistance $R_{xx}$ along the modulation, with the minima taking place at the flat-band conditions,

 where $a$ is the period of $V(x)$ and $R_\mathrm{c} = \hbar k_\mathrm{F}/(e|B|)$ is the cyclotron radius, with $k_\mathrm{F} = \sqrt{2 \pi n_e}$ the Fermi wavenumber, $n_e$ the electron density, and $e$ the elementary charge.
 We assume a sinusoidal modulation $V(x) = V_0 \cos (2 \pi x /a)$ throughout the paper.
 The magnetic field $B$ is applied perpendicular ($\parallel z$ axis) to the 2DEG plane ($x$-$y$ plane, see Fig.\ \ref{sampleschem}).
 Oscillations were also observed in the transverse direction $R_{yy}$, albeit with much smaller amplitudes and taking maxima instead of minima at Eq.\ (\ref{flatband}) \cite{Weiss89}.
-Soon after the discovery, a pictorial explanation invoking the $\boldsymbol{E}\times\boldsymbol{B}$ drift velocity of semiclassical cyclotron orbits were presented \cite{Beenakker89}, which captures the physics behind the dominant mechanism (\textit{band contribution}, ascribed to the modulation of the Landau-band dispersion and hence of the group velocity) generating the oscillations in $R_{xx}$.
+Soon after the discovery, a pictorial explanation invoking the $\boldsymbol{E}\times\boldsymbol{B}$ drift velocity of semiclassical cyclotron orbits was presented \cite{Beenakker89}, which captures the physics behind the dominant mechanism (\textit{band contribution}, ascribed to the modulation of the Landau-band dispersion and hence of the group velocity) generating the oscillations in $R_{xx}$.
 However, full understanding of CO in a ULSL, including the oscillations in $R_{yy}$, requires \cite{Gerhardts90C} quantum mechanical theories \cite{Vasilopoulos89,Gerhardts89,Zhang90,Peeters92}, in which additional contribution due to the modulation of the density of states (\textit{collisional contribution}) is implemented.